TRANSFORM YOUR WORKOUT WITH HIIT

-High Intensity Interval Training workouts have become really popular during the last few years replacing, to some extent, the other forms of cardio.
+High Intensity Interval Training workouts have become fairly popular during the last few years replacing, to some extent, the other forms of cardio when it comes to burning fat.
 But why is it that more and more people prefer High Intensity Interval Training exercises?
-Which are the benefits of this cardio workout in comparison to steady-state walking, running or cycling?
+Which are the benefits of this cardio workout in comparison to steady-state walking, running on the treadmill or cycling?
 And how could this be a benefit to your hardcore bodybuilding workout?
-Let’s take a closer look and see what HIIT is all about.

-HIIT became a really popular form of cardio during the 1990s.
+High Intensity Interval Training (HIIT).
+It differs from the high intensity training of Mike Mentzer, where he would utilize heavy sets and the utmost intensity on each rep. Instead, HIIT became quite the popular form of cardio during the 1990s.
 A well-known researcher in the field at the time was the Japanese sports scientist Izumi Tabata.
 Tabata conducted extensive research on interval training and concluded that the health benefits from traditional cardio can also be achieved by combining high intensity and low intensity intervals in the same workout.

 After Tabata, many sport scientists researched interval training and shaped it to what it is today.
 High Intensity Interval Training is a specific cardiovascular exercise that combines brief intense intervals of aerobic activity with longer recovery periods of less intense activity.
 In HIIT the high speed intervals can reach an intensity of 8-9 on a scale of 10 and can last from 30 seconds to 5 min.
 The low speed intervals can reach an intensity of 4-5 on a scale of 10 and usually last longer than the speed intervals (for example, 30 sec of fast sprint followed by 1 min of light jogging).

-Before the actual HIIT a 5 min. warm up is done in order to get your body ready.
-Also at the end of the exercise a 5 min. cool down is performed to bring back your heart rate at normal levels.
-The entire HIIT session can last between 4 min. and 30 min. and this is why it is an excellent from of cardio for those who don’t have much time available.
+Before the actual HIIT a 5 minute warm up is done in order to get your body ready.
+Also at the end of the exercise a 5 minute cool down is performed to bring back your heart rate at normal levels.
+The entire HIIT session can last between 4 minutes and 30 minutes and this is why it is an excellent from of cardio for those who don’t have much time available.

 Because HIIT exercises are physically demanding, building up your training program gradually is the best thing to do.
 In this way you allow your body to cope with the increased effort and avoid potential injuries.
 Once you have followed several weeks of HIIT and your body is used to the additional workload, try to maximize your benefits by exerting yourself during the high intensity intervals until you feel a slight burning in your muscles (anaerobic zone).
 Alternatively you can shorten your recovery intervals if you don’t exert yourself to the extreme during the high intensity periods.

-What are the benefits of HIIT exercises?
+What are the Benefits of HIIT Exercises?

 There are many benefits of High Intensity Interval Training exercises.
-HIIT
+HIIT is known for aiding in the following benefits:

 – Improves your aerobic and anaerobic fitness